 Python break statement

 Using loops in Python automates and repeats the tasks in an efficient manner.
-But sometimes, there may arise a condition where you want to exit the loop completely, skip an iteration or ignore that condition.
-These can be done by loop control statements.
-Loop control statements change execution from its normal sequence.
+But sometimes, there may arise a condition where you want to exit the loop completely, skip an iteration or ignore some statements of the loop before continuing further in the loop.
+These can be done by loop control statements called jump statements.
+Loop control or jump statements change execution from its normal sequence.
 When execution leaves a scope, all automatic objects that were created in that scope are destroyed.
-Python supports the following control statements.
+Python supports the following control/jump statements.

-Break statement in Python is used to bring the control out of the loop when some external condition is triggered.
-Break statement is put inside the loop body (generally after if condition).
+break statement in Python is used to bring the control out of the loop when some external condition is triggered. break statement is put inside the loop body (generally after if condition).
+It terminates the current loop, i.e., the loop in which it appears, and resumes execution at the next statement immediately after the end of that loop.
+If the break statement is inside a nested loop, the break will terminate the innermost loop.

 g e Out of for loop g e Out of while loop